incorvia/mongoose-os-action/README.md

 ```

 ## Acknowledgments
-This is a fork of (Mongoose OS docker action)[https://github.com/dea82/mongoose-os-action].
+This is a fork of [Mongoose OS docker action](https://github.com/dea82/mongoose-os-action).